loire/SeekViralReads/README.md

 =======
 This script is to be executed on cc2-login (southgreen cluster).
 It will take as argument two fastq files and fasta files with the potential contaminent sequences.

+seqtk and flash binaries are provided, make sure to copy or link them in ~/bin or any other directory in the $PATH

 First time, use
 ```bash
 git clone https://github.com/loire/SeekViralReads